 The last year has changed that.
 When the pandemic made getting together for photo shoots and other creative projects impossible, companies turned to 3D to create.
 Fashion brands used 3D to speed their design processes.
 Lowe’s used it to digitize their entire catalog for virtual shopping.
 And 3D virtual photography was the foundation for a Ben & Jerry’s marketing campaign.

 These companies and thousands of others discovered that creating in 3D not only gave them incredible creative freedom, but that it was also faster, cheaper, more scalable, and more sustainable.
 Fortunately, the pandemic won’t be with us forever, but 3D creativity certainly will.
-3D is the next generation of creativity.
+3D is a key part of the new generation of creativity.

 To empower creatives to succeed in 3D, today we’re releasing the Adobe Substance 3D Collection, a suite of interoperable tools and services that support 3D creativity from the beginning to the end of any project.

 The collection has an exceptional heritage in the 3D community.
-Its foundation is the Substance suite, which has been used for years to create the vast majority of AAA game titles, including Half Life Alyx and Microsoft Flight Simulator, along with movies like Star Wars: Episode IX and Blade Runner 2049 (Oscar winner for best visual effects), design, architecture, and more.
+Its foundation is the Substance suite, which has been used for years to create the vast majority of AAA game titles, including Half Life Alyx and Flight Simulator, along with movies like Blade Runner 2049 and Tenet (both Oscar winners for best visual effects), design, architecture, and more.
 The team behind Substance joined Adobe two years ago and have since been at work building a suite of powerful, accessible, and integrated 3D tools.

 The Substance 3D Collection includes:

-Substance 3D Painter: Often called the Photoshop of 3D, Painter allows you to apply textures and materials to a 3D object.
+Often called the Photoshop of 3D, Painter allows you to apply textures to a 3D object.
 Those detailed and infinitely customizable textures are key to making 3D objects seem so realistic that you can imagine reaching out and touching them.

-Substance 3D Sampler: Sampler (built on the foundation of Substance Alchemist) makes creating materials even simpler.
+Sampler (built on the foundation of Substance Alchemist) makes creating materials simple.
 You can bring in a photo and quickly apply filters and mix elements to produce a texture or other material in a matter of minutes.

-Substance 3D Designer: With Designer, you can create your own customizable textures, materials, and even 3D models from scratch.
+With 3D Designer, you can create your own customizable textures, materials, and even 3D models from scratch.